spikly/ioquake3-dedicated-docker/README.md

 docker pull spikly/q3syn:latest
 ```

-### Configure your server using server.cfg
+### Configure your server

-Create a plain text file named server.cfg and add the configuration options to set the score limit, game type, number of bots and map rotation.
+Create a plain text file named **server.cfg** and add the configuration options to set the score limit, game type, number of bots and map rotation.
 A simple confiuration for a Free For All server is below.

 ```
 seta sv_hostname "YOUR_SERVER_NAME" // The name of your server as you want it to appear in the server browser list